Inside prison where baby killing nurse Lucy Letby expected to spend rest of her life

 The service has 12 places for female offenders who are at a high risk of harm in England and Wales but can only accommodate one restricted-status woman at a time.

-Entry criteria include a current offence of violence against the person, presenting a high risk of committing another serious offence, and likely to have a severe form of personality disorder.
+Entry criteria include a current offence of violence against the person, presenting a high risk of committing another serious offence, and likelihood of having a severe form of personality disorder.

 Among the treatment options are sessions with a psychiatrist, art therapy, and acupuncture.